rachelnertia/rachelnertia.github.io/_drafts/hobby-goals.md

 title: 2022 Hobby Goals
 layout: post
 category: Hobby
-tags:
+tags: [ Project Magewinds, ]
 ---

 ## Project Magewinds

-*Magewinds* is the working title for the super-small, super-tight skirmish ruleset I've been working on in 2021, although really it's an evolution of ideas I've been prototyping and playing with for several years.
+*Magewinds* is the working title for a super-small, super-tight skirmish ruleset I've been working on in 2021 - although really it's the culmination of ideas I've been prototyping and playing with for several years.

 It's sort of like a cheapskate version of *Warhammer Underworlds*.
 Each player has 4 or 5 miniatures of their own choosing, representing very distinct fighter classes, and they duke it out on a tiny battlefield.
 Combat is speedy, punchy and interactive.
 There's also nifty magic system.
+I am increasingly pleased with it, but I need to get back on the development horse after I fell off it when life got busy in late Autumn.

 In some form or another, I *will* ship this game in 2022!
 I will kick my ass into gear and get it out the door!
 And while I'm doing that, I'll build and paint a bunch of warbands for it...

 ## Terrain

 It's been a while since I made or painted any terrain/scenery.
 In 2021 I did a little bit of terrain work, but none of it was very ambitious: I improved the paintjob on my TTCombat MDF buildings, painted some gnarly dead trees from Mantic, and painted the various doors, bridges and objects from Warcry: Catacombs.
-That was about it!
+That was about it.
+Pitiful!

 I *started* painting my Warhammer Fortress in 2021, which was ambitious, but only finished two pieces of it because I can't be bothered going outside to spray things.
 I'll definitely get it done in 2022.
 My aim is to construct some supporting pieces of scratch-built scenery to go with it once it's done: things like steps, ladders, maybe even rubble and whole collapsed sections.